Lacrosse Goalie Equipment and Gear Guide

 Mesh

-Lots of companies are putting out great goalie mesh these days but ECD is my favorite and the favorite of a lot professional goalies.
-Of all the mesh sizes I recommend 12 diamond.
+Lots of companies are putting out great goalie mesh these days including ECD with their latest mesh product called Impact mesh.
+I recommend 12 diamond.
 The larger diamonds 'grip' the ball better and provide less rebounds while making outlets easier.
-The semi-soft breaks in quickly and is great for absorbing rebounds.
+The semi-hard provides more durability and consistency with your pocket.

 Another great option is String King's Grizzly Mesh.
 Also in 12 diamond with semi-hard and semi-soft options.
 The Grizzly mesh is the lightest mesh I've found and yet is also pretty damn durable.
 String King offers a 90-day guarentee so if breaks within 90 days they'll send you another for free.